borisv1307/kot/backend/README.md

  `python -m venv env`

 This will generate `kot\backend\env` containing the projects required python packages.
+If CLI suggests upgrading PIP or other, use suggested command to do so.
+Not upgrading can cause isses later.

 ## To enable the virtual environment (activate.bat provided as convenience)